 2. Are audiences searching for cinemas?

-Google Trends shows what people are searching for around the world, and through this we can identify the rhythm of audience demand.
+Google Trends shows what people are searching for around the world, so it’s a useful tool to identify the rhythm of audience interest and demand.

 The scores awarded by Google Trends show the popularity of a search term over time, scaled between 0 and 100.
 Scores are based on the absolute search volume for a term, relative to the number of searches received by Google.
 They have no direct quantitative meaning, and in this case should only be compared against the same country, and not against each other.

-South Korea have since shown signs of recovery, which will be encouraging for other markets as well.
-And as cinemas reopen across other countries we will be able to see how keen audiences are, relative to before the closures.
+China has since shown signs of recovery, which will be encouraging for other markets as well.
+And as cinemas reopen across other countries it will indicate how keen audiences are, relative to before the closures.